ctezna/statement-of-work/README.md

 This section may also specify allowable time for work, such as number of hours that can be billed per day, week, month, etc.

-### Schedule

-To be determined.
-This section uses the work breakdown structure (WBS) above.

-### Required resources or types of roles to be performed

-Provide a brief description of the roles to be performed by the Contractor's resources, if applicable and the specific expertise or minimum requirements for each role.

-Example language:

-* Current license from a particular regulatory body.

-* Member in good standing with an industry organization.

-* Security clearance provided by a specific government agency.

-### Applicable documents

-Append any relevant background documents, drawings, specifications, samples or information which will be important to demonstrate what, how and when the work will need to be completed.

-### Wordbook

-Explain relevant terminology.
-Provide any reference wordbooks, glossaries, dictionaries, etc.

-Include any initialisms, abbreviations, acronyms, and specialized wording relevant to the work, the organization, and the industry.

-We recommend creating a file named "wordbook" that contains this information, then continuously improving this file.

-Example language:

-* SOW: Statement of Work

-* OKR: Objective and Key Result

-* WBS: Work Breakdown Structure

 ### Sign-off